-The P-CZ 4.2.0 build image is labeled nnPCZ420.bz.
+The P-CZ 5.0.0 build image is labeled nnPCZ500.bz.
 The image is compressed by the zlib software library and includes all software components needed to install and operate the Oracle Enterprise Communications Broker (Communications Broker).

-Note that you must obtain a license if you want to use TLS for media and signaling.
+Obtain a license if you want to use TLS for media and signaling.
 You do not need a TLS license for SSH, SFTP, and HTTP operations.
 See "Add a License with the Set License Function."